ShreyashV38/Movie_Search_Engine/README.md

 # Movie Search Engine
-This is a simple front-end application built with React and Vite that allows users to search for movies from a predefined list.
+This is a simple front-end application built with React and Vite that allows users to search for movies from a predefined list, I'll be making the movie list dynamic as the project proceeds.
 The search results are displayed in real-time as the user types into the search bar.

 ## Features